HLoho/NYT-PTSD/README.md

 * veterans_disp_terms.txt: a list of terms that are just shorter (human readable) versions of the search queries.

 Please feel free to email hieronimus.loho@yale.edu if you have any questions, or if you spot anything that isn't working.

+Please do not share or reuse these materials without permission.
+We have no copyright, nor do we have money to pay lawyers to do anything about it, but we will be sad, and [tweet](https://twitter.com/itschekkers) everyone we know to tell them you were naughty.